SubatomicPlanets/ShieldMessenger/README.md

 # Shield
 Shield is a simple end-to-end encrypted messenger.
-It was written as a learning project.
+It was written as a learning project and is NOT recommended to use!
-The server is written in Python, and the client has both a Python and Android (Java) version.
+The server is written in Python, and the client is an Android app written in Java.

 ## How it works
 Shield does not use the signal protocol and thus is not as secure.